-This paper article is based on a secondary data approach (time series).
-The data are is focused on developments in DP, HI, HDI, LF, and EG with Romania as the an object range of Romania.
-Data are is collected through the annual reports.
-In addition, the data are also supported by previous empirical studies as a comparison of the findings of this article.
+This paper is based on a secondary data approach (time series).
+The data are focused on developments in DP, HI, HDI, LF, and EG with Romania as the object range.
+Data are collected through annual reports.
+In addition, the data are also supported by previous empirical studies.
 A quantitative approach was used to process the data.
-After that, we processed these data with a quantitative approach.
 Table 1 is an explanation of each variable component.